-Storm Humbert is a thirty year old writer from a small town called Fayette (literally a one stoplight town) in northwest Ohio near the Michigan border.
+Storm Humbert is a thirty-one year old writer from a small town called Fayette (literally a one stoplight town) in northwest Ohio near the Michigan border.
 He did his undergraduate studies at The Ohio State University, where he earned a degree in english literature with minors in creative writing and theater.
 For two years after he finished his bachelors degree, Storm worked odd jobs ranging from newspaper editing to creating animated digital advertisements (and basically anything in between).

 Additionally, Storm was a Silver Honorable Mention in The Writers of the Future Contest in 2016 and a finalist in the same contest in 2018.
 In the Third Quarter of the 2019 Writers of the Future Contest, Storm won Third Place with his “Stolen Sky”.